 Gases of interest may be heavier or lighter than air and may collect above or below the point of the leak.
 Therefore sampling point placement is critical and must take into account properties of the target gas and air flow within the space.
-In general, sampling points should be located as close as possible to the sources of potential leaks.
-If this is impractical, then alarm set points for that zone should be adjusted to compensate for the dilution of the gas.
-General placement guidelines are shown in 2.2.5., but air-flow dynamics should also be considered (e.g., consider the effects of exhaust fans which tend to draw target gas from the space).
+In general, sampling points must be located as close as possible to the sources of potential leaks.
+If this is impractical, then alarm set points for that zone must be adjusted to compensate for the dilution of the gas.
+General placement guidelines are shown in 3.2.5 Connecting Sample Intake Lines, but air-flow dynamics must also be considered (e.g., consider the effects of exhaust fans which tend to draw target gas from the space).